Root Canal Retreatment Jacksonville FL

 - A cracked or loose filling or crown can expose the tooth to new infection.

-Once retreatment has been selected as a solution to your problem, Dr. Allen will reopen your tooth to gain access to the root canal filling material.
+Once retreatment has been selected as a solution to your problem, Dr. Allen or Dr. Campbell will reopen your tooth to gain access to the root canal filling material.
 A portion of the restorative material will be removed to enable access to the root canal.
-Dr. Allen will then clean your canals and carefully examine the inside of the problematic tooth.
-Once the canals have been cleaned, Dr. Allen will fill and seal the canals and place a temporary filling in the tooth.
+Drs.
+Allen or Campbell will then clean your canals and carefully examine the inside of the problematic tooth.
+Once the canals have been cleaned, Drs.
+Allen or Campbell will fill and seal the canals and place a temporary filling in the tooth.

 At this point, you will need to return to your dentist as soon as possible in order to have a new crown or restoration placed on the tooth to restore full functionality.